-The background pressure field is a plane wave of amplitude p_0 moving in the direction ${\bf k}$ with wave number $|\mathbf{k}| = 2\pi f_0/c_0$, where f_0 is the frequency and c_0 is the speed of sound.
+The background pressure field is a plane wave of amplitude p_0 moving in the direction k with wave number $|\mathbf{k}| = 2\pi f_0/c_0$, where f_0 is the frequency and c_0 is the speed of sound.
 The governing equations are implemented as a scattered field formulation such that only the scattered field p is solved for.
 See the Acoustics Module User's Guide for information about the background pressure field feature.

-The ellipsoid is located inside a computational domain of total radius $R_i + R{pml}$, where the layer of thickness R{pml} is the absorbing perfectly matched layer (PML); see Figure 1.
-The PML is used as a non-reflecting and absorbing boundary that mimics a domain stretching to infinity.
-For more information about PMLs in acoustics, see the Modeling with the Pressure Acoustics Branch (FEM-Based Interfaces) section in the Pressure Acoustics Module User's Guide.
+The ellipsoid is located inside a computational domain of radius R_i , terminated by a perfectly matched boundary (PMB).
+The PMB sets up a perfectly matched layer without adding a domain to the geometry.
+It is used as a non-reflecting and absorbing boundary that mimics a domain stretching to infinity.
+For more information about PMBs in acoustics, see The Pressure Acoustics, Frequency Domain Interface section in the Pressure Acoustics Module User's Guide.

 The surrounding fluid in this model is water.
-Approximate physical quantities (for water at 20°C) and dimensions, used in the model, are given in the table below.
+Approximate physical quantities (for water at 20° C) and dimensions, used in the model, are given in the table below.